 The actuarial present value of accrued pension benefits was estimated by Aon Hewitt Inc., a firm of consulting actuaries.
-The data and assumptions used for the extrapolated December 31, 2021 liabilities are the same as that used in the actuarial valuation as at December 31, 2020.
-The data and assumptions used for the extrapolated December 31, 2020 liabilities are the same as that used in the actuarial valuation as at December 31, 2021 extrapolation has been prepared based on the pension plan provisions as at December 31, 2020.
-The December 31, 2020 extrapolation has been prepared based on the pension plan provisions as at December 31, 2020.
-The December 31, 2020.
-The December 31, 2020 extrapolation has been prepared based on the pension plan provisions as at December 31, 2020.
-The December 31, 2019.
+The data and assumptions used for the extrapolated December 31, 2022 liabilities are the same as that used in the actuarial valuation as at December 31, 2021.
+The data and assumptions used for the extrapolated December 31, 2021 liabilities are the same as that used in the actuarial valuation as at December 31, 2022 extrapolation has been prepared based on the pension plan provisions as at December 31, 2021.
+The December 31, 2021 extrapolation has been prepared based on the pension plan provisions as at December 31, 2021.
+The December 31, 2021 extrapolation has been prepared based on the pension plan provisions as at December 31, 2021.
+The December 31, 2021 extrapolation has been prepared based on the pension plan provisions as at December 31, 2020.
 The going concern results were prepared using the projected benefit actuarial cost method (also known as the projected unit credit method).

-The Plan's liabilities have been estimated as at December 31, 2021 by increasing the liabilities at the last valuation date described above by the cost of accruing benefits and interest, and subtracting benefit payments accumulated with interest for the same period.
-The cost of benefits accrued is from the December 31, 2019 actuarial valuation report, adjusted for differences in the actual versus expected contributions.
-Other than the actual cost-of-living increase on January 1, 2021, the actuaries have assumed that there were no experience gains and losses in the interim period.
+The Plan's liabilities have been estimated as at December 31, 2022 by increasing the liabilities at the last valuation date described above by the cost of accruing benefits and interest, and subtracting benefit payments accumulated with interest for the same period.
+The cost of benefits accrued is from the December 31, 2021 actuarial valuation report, adjusted for differences in the actual versus expected contributions.
+Other than the actual cost-of-living increase on January 1, 2022, the actuaries have assumed that there were no experience gains and losses in the interim period.